hamilton89/FluVaxDES/README.md

 3. Scenario 3: Busy hour with 300 patients, 4 nurses, service time of 2 minutes, and balk tolerance of 50
 4. Scenario 4: Busy hour with 300 patients, 4 nurses, service time of 6 minutes, and balk tolerance of 30

-Finally, we run the simulation for 8 hours in the day and record max wait times as a function of the number of patients arriving in that hour and the number of nurses working that hour.
-For this run, we assume a mean balk tolerance of 30 and a mean service time of 2 minutes.
+Finally, we run the simulation for 8 hours in the day and record max wait times and pateints vaccinated as a function of the number of patients arriving in that hour and the number of nurses working that hour.
+For these runs, we assume a mean balk tolerance of 30 and a mean service time of 2 minutes.

 Workflow: